Logiqx/wst-results/docs/events/guidance/README.md

 When sharing your data with the timekeeper, please send the FIT file (not GPX).

 If you do not know how to get the FIT file from your Garmin then please use this [link](https://logiqx.github.io/gps-guides/guidance/garmin/analysis/).

+#### Apple

+Provisional testing has identified the Series 10 and Ultra 2 as being on-par with the best Garmin and COROS watches.

+This ONLY applies when using the Hoolan app which overcomes a variety of recording issues affecting Waterspeed.

+Please wear your Apple watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

+Record your session using the Hoolan app and use Hoolan's GPX export to share your data with the timekeeper.